hauchenglee/hauchenglee.github.io/_posts/course/english/2022-06-01-english-note-word.md

 16 Q111: According to the structure "by + reflexive pronoun".
 - Kespi Brand cookies, delicious by *themselves*, are even better when paired with a glass of milk.

+13 Q125: Local merchants are hopeful that if this new business succeeds, *theirs* will also benefit.

 ### 介词 prep